 (3) Permits Required; Application for Permit.
-No person shall undertake to burn or set fire to grass, hay, weeds, brush or other similar materials upon any premises within the Village of River Hills, without first making application for and obtaining from the Chief of the Village Fire Department, a permit to burn or set fire to such materials.
-All applications for such permit shall be made upon forms provided by the Village.
+No person shall undertake to burn or set fire to grass, hay, weeds, brush or other similar materials upon any premises within the Village of River Hills, without first making application for and obtaining a permit to burn or set fire to such materials.

 [b] No permit shall be issued for the starting, burning or setting of any such fire at any location in the Village of River Hills which may be within a distance of 100 feet of any building or structure, or in any location or at any time where it is reasonable to anticipate that there is danger of the fire spreading in such manner as to endanger any land or buildings within the Village, whether such building or land be owned by the person starting the fire or otherwise.

-[c] Any fire which may be started, pursuant to authority granted by such permit, shall be regulated and controlled in such manner as may be directed by the said Chief of the Village Fire Department.
+[c] Any fire which may be started, pursuant to authority granted by such permit, shall be regulated and controlled in such manner as may be directed by the said Chief of the Department issuing the permit.
 Any failure to follow such regulations or directions shall be construed to be a violation of this section.

-[d] Only one such permit for one day shall be issued per premises per calendar week.
+[d] Only one such permit for burning covered under the provisions of Section 2.09(3)[a] shall be issued for one day per premises per calendar week.

 [e] Notwithstanding the provisions of 2.09(4)[d] above, a permit may be issued on a daily basis for burning of leaves only during the months of October and November.